jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 ![image](https://github.com/user-attachments/assets/c9c7118d-bd52-417c-a035-9ec71707a3dc)

-I decided to see if this policy could up some of my favourite cloud hacking tools🧰 for a 😆 - results below 3️⃣:/9️⃣:
+I decided to see if this policy could detect some of my favourite cloud hacking tools🧰 for a 😆 - results below 3️⃣:/9️⃣:
 ![image](https://github.com/user-attachments/assets/17a7eebe-b0f5-4676-8012-a3d50f261e5b)

 Not malware per se as they are tools but interesting to see the results.
 I'd say if we actually look at the code of some of these like o365 creeper and fireprox they aren't inheritently malicious and do fairly normal things for python scripts.
 I may have edited the code to change the hash 😉.
 Can you spot the odd tool out? 🧩

 # Block Script Baseline